Databases & collections

 These collections are the largest sample collections and databases relating to forest health in New Zealand.
 They comprise internationally registered living collections of fungi (and bacteria), dried specimens of fungi and plant material containing fungi, and forest insects.
 The forest health collections are important for identification and diagnostic services and support fundamental and operational pathology and entomology research.

-This is an internationally registered living collection of almost 3000 fungal specimens (including some bacteria and lichens) stored in culture.
+This is an internationally registered living collection of around 6500 fungal specimens (including some bacteria and lichens) stored in culture.
 Some pathogenic (disease causing) fungi from overseas is stored in a containment facility.

 Specimen loans are made to other herbaria in New Zealand and overseas rather than to individuals.
 Cultures are priced at $US150.00 each unless it is for genuine scientific research in which case there is no charge.
 If you require a culture for science research, please include a reference from your organisation outlining the nature of this research.
 Payment must be made before cultures are dispatched.

-The National Forest Insect Collection contains entomological specimens - mainly forest insects and insects affecting timber in use.
+The National Forestry Insect Collection contains entomological specimens - primarily forest insects and insects affecting timber in use.
 This is the most comprehensive collection of insects related to forestry in New Zealand.
-The collection was established in 1948, and now contains approximately 100,000 pinned specimens and 44,000 in ethanol.
+The collection was established in 1948, and now contains approximately 130,000 pinned specimens and 44,000 in ethanol.

 The collection contains adults gathered during forest surveys and trapping, and those reared from field-collected caterpillars and wood boring larvae.
-Parasitoids are well represented; as are immature stages.
+Parasitoids are well represented;,as are immature stages.
 The collection also contains many exotic insects discovered during quarantine inspections of imported timbers, casewood and dunnage.
-Major holdings are Coleoptera (Cerambycidae, Scolytidae, Curculionidae); Lepidoptera (Tortricidae, Noctuidae, Geometridae); Hymenoptera (Ichneumonidae).
+Major holdings include Coleoptera (Cerambycidae, Curculionidae, Scolytidae); Lepidoptera (Tortricidae, Noctuidae, Geometridae); Hymenoptera (Ichneumonidae).

 The collection is an essential research, diagnostic and archival resource for forest health work both in New Zealand and overseas.
-It is used routinely to provide identification and diagnostic services for two major pest detection surveillance programmes: the Ministry for Primary Industry’s High Risk Site Surveillance programme and the New Zealand Forest Owners Association’s Forest Surveillance Programme.
-The purpose of these programmes is early identification of new-to-New Zealand insects or pathogens, or disease behaviours that could have significant biosecurity implications for New Zealand’s trees and forests.
+It is used routinely to provide identification and diagnostic services for pest detection surveillance programmes including the New Zealand Forest Owners Association’s Forest Biosecurity Surveillance Programme.
+The purpose of these programmes is early identification of new-to-New Zealand insects or pathogens, or pest and disease behaviours, that could have significant biosecurity implications for New Zealand’s trees and forests.

 Areas of research supported by the insect collection include major taxonomic revisions and development of diagnostic tools, such as DNA barcoding for rapid diagnoses of pests discovered as immature life stages.